Clarity (mixtape)

-Clarity is the debut mixtape and first full-length project by German singer Kim Petras, released on 28 June 2019.
+Clarity is the debut mixtape by German singer Kim Petras, released on 28 June 2019 through her own label, BunHead Records.
 Nine of its twelve tracks were released beforehand, beginning in April 2019.
 It was produced by Made in China, Aaron Joseph, Brandon Hamlin, Jussifer, Oliver and Ben Billions.
 Petras stated that this project is her "personal journey over the last two years".

 Clarity received critical acclaim from critics upon release, who praised its catchy pop sound, with some comparing it to artists like Robyn, Britney Spears, and Christina Aguilera.
 To promote the album, Petras embarked on the Clarity Tour starting with North America and then Europe.